Teradata/product-help/AIonPrem/welcome.md

-AI Workbench includes ClearScape Analytics for exploratory workloads.
+AI workbench includes ClearScape Analytics (the analytic capabilities of Teradata Vantage) for exploratory workloads.
 It consists of these applications:
 * **Keycloak**: Configure system access, user management, and authentication.
 * **Jupyter Notebook**: Create your AI and ML models.
 * **Teradata ModelOps**: Deploy, monitor, and manage your AI and ML models.